rsocket/rsocket-js/docs/01-client-configuration.md

 ```

 ## Composite Metadata
-To use Composite Metadata, you will need to configure your Rsocket Client as normal, but for the metadata Mime-Type put composite, and ensure your Transport uses `BufferEncoders`
+To use Composite Metadata, you will need to configure your RSocket Client as normal, but for the metadata Mime-Type put composite, and ensure your Transport uses `BufferEncoders`

 ```javascript
 import {